bkil/gemiweb0/doc/js-choices.md

 ### window.setTimeout

 * Verdict: partial
-* Restriction: function argument
+* Restriction: function argument, up to a single timeout active at a time
 * Implementation complexity: higher intermediate, needs an event loop with termination and signal handling
 * Use cases: retry with backoff, autosave, neighborly crawling, animation, debouncing
-* Workaround: eval instead of string argument, none for setTimeout itself
+* Workaround: eval instead of string argument, none for setTimeout itself, implement a dispatcher that tracks upcoming events in ascending order to simulate multiple timers

 ### form post